Whitetigerswt/samp-font-changer/README.md

 samp-font
 =========

-Change the ingame font (and more) of the SA-MP chat, dialogs, and 3D text labels
+Change the ingame font (and more) of the SA-MP chat, dialogs, and 3D text labels without complicated hex editing!

-Pictures coming soon
+Compiled release and pictures coming within ~1-2 days!